-All major known threats to the harbour porpoises in the Western Baltic, the Belt Sea and the Kattegat are human induced and the anthropogenic utilization of marine areas is constantly increasing.
+All major known threats to the harbour porpoises in the WBBK are human induced and the anthropogenic utilization of marine areas is constantly increasing.
 If not controlled and mitigated, bycatch, marine constructions, extraction of resources, overfishing, shipping, military, chemical pollution, marine litter and potentially also climate change may have a negative influence on the porpoise population.
 Moreover, the background noise level in the water is increasing due to anthropogenic use of the sea, and since hearing is essential for harbour porpoises to find prey and potential mates, noise pollution may have negative effects on the population and potentially cause chronic stress.
 Consequently, it is important that harbour porpoise populations are monitored not only locally, e.g. in relation to new marine constructions or in hpSACs, but also at population level so that cumulative effects of various anthropogenic impacts on the marine environment may be revealed.